Vintagemotors/userscript-go-focus-self/README.md

 - If there is a password text box and a normal text box near each other, the password text box has less priority.
 - If the webpage has a text box with the autofocus attribute, it is selected first.

+### Updates
+As far as I am concerned, this is a full, stable release.
+If you frequently use a site that already has / support by default, add it to the excluded sites list in the 2 places where you find all of the other excluded sites (Ctrl+F google.com and match the formatting).
+If you feel that it is a site that everyone uses, feel free to fork and add it to your fork.
+I want to keep this as small as possible so I am not going to add a bunch of sites to my version.